 For example, a test we regularly run in our humidity chambers is a “Salt Spritz” test.
 For this test, samples are sprayed with a methanol solution containing a known amount of sodium chloride (table salt).
 This allows us to put a controlled amount of corrosive material on the panels and tests our product’s ability to remove or neutralize the salt introduced into the system.
-This test is one of the most rapid tests that we can do in our humidity chambers, usually taking only 3 or 4 days from sample preparation to test completion.
-However, this test relies on the product being tested to handle chloride contamination, something that not all corrosion inhibiting products have.
+This test is one of the most rapid tests we can do in our humidity chambers, usually taking only 3 or 4 days from sample preparation to test completion.
+However, this test relies on the product being tested to handle chloride contamination, which not all corrosion inhibiting products have.

-We will often turn to our cycling environment chambers for samples that are not intended to have a neutralizing effect.
-These tests cycle between a higher humidity, lower temperature state, and relatively lower humidity, high-temperature state, in accordance with the IEC 6068 standard.
+We often turn to our cycling environment chambers for samples that are not intended to have a neutralizing effect.
+These tests cycle between a higher humidity, lower temperature state, and relatively lower humidity, high-temperature state, by the IEC 6068 standard.
 Cycling between high temperature, high humidity, and low-temperature low humidity is best for replicating shipping conditions in which the packaging won’t be exposed to an outdoor environment but may experience natural cycling of a day nigh temperature swing.
 We use this test in combination with salt spritz testing to confirm longer-term protection and an ability to neutralize salt contamination.

 When the limitations of chamber testing are weighed against the advantages, it is impossible to ignore the necessity of environmental chamber testing.
 The data collected from our various chambers is invaluable to our research and design process and our technical service team.
 In addition, chamber testing capability allows us to bring our customers top-of-the-line products and services.